 Religion Vocabulary in Korean

-Now that you’ve been introduced to the different religions dominating South Korea, as well as their background, perhaps you would also be keen to learn some related vocabulary?
+Now you’ve been introduced to the different religions dominating South Korea, as well as their background.
+Perhaps you would also be keen to learn some religious terms with these words related to religion.

 | (doksilhada), |